 Camera skill implementation

 Your skill must handle directives from Alexa and the skill must meet the security requirements.
 Your skill code:

-- Handles camera-related directives such as discovery and camera stream URI requests from Alexa as defined in the CameraStreamController interface
+- Handles camera-related directives such as discovery and camera stream URI requests from Alexa as defined in the RTCSessionController or CameraStreamController capabilities.

 The Smart Home Skill API follows the OAuth2.0 specification.
 Every request sent from the Smart Home Skill API to a smart home skill contains an OAuth access token in the request to enable access to the customer's device cloud.
 The device cloud must support the authorization code grant flow type.
 For more information about skill authentication and user account linking, see Account Linking for Smart Home and Other Domains.